sdemchenko/kyiv-table-tennis/schedule_en.md

 * 6:00 PM - 8:30 PM.
 "Breiks".
 A ladder competition.
 * 7:00 PM - 9:30 PM.
 "KRSP".
 A warm-up + a round-robin + a ladder competition.
 * 7:00 PM.
 Sports School #21.
 A non-ranking tournament 0-100.
+  * June 24 through July 21 there will be no tournaments on Mondays
 * 7:00 PM - 9:00 PM.
 Sports School "Leader".
 A ladder competition (the Monday+Wednesday+Friday group).
 * 7:15 PM - 11:00 PM.
 "Raketka".
 Group games (the Monday+Thursday group).
 * 7:15 PM - 10:30 PM.
 "Volia".
 An evening ladder competition.